 Introducing RainBow Query Language for CSV, a must-have extension for VSCode!

-CSV and TSV are convenient for transferring data because they can be easily edited in a text editor, but as the data size increases, their inconveniences become more apparent.
+CSV and TSV are convenient for transferring data because they can be easily edited with a text editor, but their inconveniences become apparent when the file size gets large.

 What kind of extension is it?

-RBQL is generally introduced as a tool that makes CSV and TSV easier to view in VSCode.
-That
+RBQL is generally introduced as a tool that makes CSV and TSV files easier to read in VS Code.

 First of all, the ease of viewing CSV files when you open them has changed dramatically, and as the name suggests, the color of the data changes for each column

-The feeling of despair when you open this data with different data lengths for each line in a text editor...!
+The despair you feel when you open data like this, where each line has a different data length, in a text editor...!

 But this is just the beginning